 People Tree works with KTS to provide training and design support.
 Hand knitting not only makes a unique and beautiful products, it also provides women with the opportunity to work.
 Many of the artisans at KTS are mothers and university students who use their income to finance their – and their children’s – education and living costs.

 In addition to providing good jobs for thousands of people, KTS puts profits from Fair Trade back into community development.
 KTS supports an orphanage and a school providing an education to over 250 children from low-income families.
 KTS provides underprivileged women, disabled people and widows with vocational training and job opportunities.
-KTS provides medical and social support, offers children’s and adult’s literacy classes and provides micro-credit loans.
+KTS provides medical and social support, offers children’s and adult’s literacy classes and provides micro-credit loans, such as the one on this website.

 As evidenced by the close-up of the Orla Kiely print above (and their recent collab with Zandra Rhodes), People Tree aren’t just doing good, they are working with top designers to make insanely cute pieces in classic shapes and styles that will last for years.